ApS Company Registration in Denmark

 An ApS company has legal personality and is regulated by the Danish Private Limited Liability Company Act.
 The owners are not liable for the company's obligations with their personal assets, and the company's capital is separate from that of the owners.
 The company must have a designated management and may have a supervisory board of three members.
 This type of structure is popular among investors who establish small or medium-sized businesses, as well as among foreign investors in Denmark.
 A mandatory requirement is to register the business with the Danish Commerce and Companies Agency.

-Registering a limited liability company in Denmark
+Infographic illustrating the topic described in the text: Registering a limited liability company in Denmark

 To establish a limited liability company, the following are necessary: